Defining DLT Immutability: A Qualitative Survey of Node Operators: Analysis

-Nearly all of Williamson's ``hyphenated'' trust examples have some relevance to organisations that have a topology like that found in blockchain networks (we enumerate these in Table \ref{table:williamson_hyphenated_trust}).
+Nearly all of Williamson's ``hyphenated'' trust examples are relevant to organisations with a topology like that found in blockchain networks (we enumerate these in Table \ref{table:williamson_hyphenated_trust}).
 Checking the arbitrary exercise of authority is key to political trust, and regulation can ``serve to infuse trading confidence into otherwise problematic trading relations.''
-Though state regulation is inconsistent in the blockchain space, it is worth remembering that voluntary measures can arise organically if they are seen to boost trust, for ``regulation [can] have a (spontaneous) life of its own.''~\cite{williamson1993} Societal culture as a check on opportunism, and networks as a credible check on misbehaviour apply within an agent type (e.g. node operators) and between types (e.g. node operators and stakers), as we have discussed previously,~\cite{lynham2025decentralizationqualitativesurveynode} while the case of professionalization could be specifically applied to validators, who are expected to enact changes they do not agree with, ``The obligation to fulfil the definition of a role is especially important for professionals---physicians, lawyers, teachers, and so on.
+Though state regulation is inconsistent in the blockchain space, voluntary measures can arise organically if they are seen to boost trust, for ``regulation [can] have a (spontaneous) life of its own.''~\cite{williamson1993} Societal culture as a check on opportunism, and networks as a credible check on misbehaviour apply within an agent type (e.g. node operators) and between types (e.g. node operators and stakers), as we have discussed previously,~\cite{lynham2025decentralizationqualitativesurveynode} while the case of professionalization could be specifically applied to validators, who are expected to enact changes they do not agree with, ``The obligation to fulfil the definition of a role is especially important for professionals---physicians, lawyers, teachers, and so on.
 Although these roles generally arise in a spontaneous (evolutionary) manner, they are thereafter supported by entry limitations (such as licensing), specific ethical codes, added fiduciary obligations, and professional sanctions.''~\cite{williamson1993} These entry limitations and sanctions exist on public permissionless blockchains.
-Existing operators have access to informal back-channels, or private groups for upgrade notifications,\footnote{Such as those, in fact, which were used to recruit respondents for the fieldwork for this paper.} while Foundation delegations and implied penalties for misbehaviour, as well as protocol-enforced ex-post penalties such as downtime slashing and tombstoning are all not dissimilar to professional sanctions.
+Existing operators have access to informal back-channels, or private groups for upgrade notifications,\footnote{Such as those which were used to recruit respondents in the fieldwork for this paper.} while Foundation delegations and implied penalties for misbehaviour, as well as protocol-enforced ex-post penalties such as downtime slashing and tombstoning are similar to professional sanctions.